 St Antony’s is committed to equal opportunities and to providing an environment in which all senior members, employees, contractors and students are treated with

 dignity and respect, and in which they can work and study free from any type of discrimination, harassment, or victimisation.
-If you feel that you have been/are being harassed or bullied and that this has arisen solely in the College environment or by another member of the College, please start by reading the College's Code of Practice on Harassment, available in the Student Handbook.
+If you feel that you have been/are being harassed or bullied and that this has arisen solely in the College environment or by another member of the College, please start by reading the College's Code of Practice on Harassment, available here.
+You can also contact one of the College's Harassment Advisors, Jessica Dancy or Jane Baker

 If the harassment has arisen outside the College or is by a member of a different College/Department, please refer to the University policy and procedure on harassment.